ihouwat/shopping-list-react-app-complete/README.md

 * **completeditems**: stores the completed items.
 It includes three columns, same as above.

-* **groceriestemplate**: a. is used to fetch top 10 favorites on app load and b. populates the autofill search box.
+* **groceriestemplate**: is used to fetch top 10 favorites on app load and to populate the autocomplete search input.
 It includes two columns:

     * name (varchar - primary key)
     * count (integer - not null)